skylight-ai/skylight-ts-sdk/README.md

         # Skylight API Documentation

-        This API allows you to interact with Windows VMs.
+        This API allows you to interact with Windows instances.

         ## Authentication